Relkci/NightOwl-WifiCamera-Config-wnip2/README.md

 ### First
 - Get all your cameras working as intended by Night Owl.
 They will operate on their own WIFI SSID.
 The  Wifi uses WPA2-PSK.
 Don't bother trying to capture the 4-way handshake, you won't crack the PSK.
 - Do yourself a favor and disable the time-stamp overlay on the cameras.
 The hack below will allow the cameras to operate without the bundled NVR, however the camears timestamps will revert to 1/1/2000 withotu the NVR being on the network.
-Best to just remove the timestamp and let your custom standalong  NVR replacement add timestamps as needed.
-NOTE: its liekly that the WinNVR was operating as a NTP server for the cameras.
-In future work it might be possible to add an NTP service for the cameras on the replaced-NVR-gateway and see if they update.
+Those inclined can later use ONVIF Device Manager to force the cameras to use an external NTP.
 - After installing the cameras, launch the NightOwl WinIP client software on your computer and login.
 Open one of the live-cameras.
 The NVR and software uses beaconing to punch wholes in firewalls.
 Its annoying.
 But whatever.
 This also adds your computer's IP into the Multi-cast channel.
 - Make sure your computer and NVR are plugged into the same networks witch.
 - Run wireshark on the same system that has the WINIP Widnows software client software installed.
 Begin capturing all traffic in promiscuios mode on the wired interface.